 Apply for Scholarships Early and Often

 Candidates should apply for scholarships well before starting a program.
-Some scholarship applications may take longer than expected to complete, and additional documents, such as letters of recommendation, may be difficult to source.
+Some scholarship applications may take longer than expected to complete, and additional documents, such as letters of recommendation, may take time to source.

 Know How to Avoid Scams